MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

   along with parameters associated with each of these endpoints.
 * Does not assume that all alternative endpoints have the same parameters or capabilities, or are even operated by the same entity.
-This is important as DNS does not provide any way to tie together multiple RRs for the same name.
+This is important, as DNS does not provide any way to tie together multiple RRs for the same name.
   For example, if www.example.com is a CNAME alias that switches between one of three CDNs or hosting environments, successive queries